sisby-folk/switchy/README.md

 - Load their data to the player

 Just implement `SwitchyModule` and register it with `SwitchyModuleRegistry` using `SwitchyEvents.Init` - See [Switchy Inventories](https://github.com/sisby-folk/switchy-inventories) for an example.

-Switchy also includes am API for all its basic operations, as well as an events API for tracking switches and the current preset.
+(Remember to add the `events` entrypoint in your QMJ)

+#### Client Integration

+Modules can integrate with the client if they implement `SwitchyModuleTransferable` and have a matching `SwitchyClientModule` registered with `SwitchyClientModuleRegistry`.

+The `SwitchySerializeable` portion of the server module can be split out and reused for both sides if the held data is usable on the client as-is.

+Client modules don't do anything on their own, so implement `SwitchyUIModule` if you'd like to add previewing on the switch screen.

+See inventories or [compat-ui](https://github.com/sisby-folk/switchy/tree/1.19/compat-ui/src/main/java/folk/sisby/switchy/client/modules) for varying examples.

-### Data-Driven CCA Modules
+#### Data-Driven CCA Modules

 If your mod uses the [Cardinal Components API](https://github.com/OnyxStudios/Cardinal-Components-API) to store its player/entity data, you can instead register a module using an instance of `CardinalSerializerModule`.